semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 subcategory:
   - vuln
 ```

 ##### audit

-An audit rule, is useful for code auditors, for example, a SQL rule which just finds all uses of `database.exec(...)` which could be problematic.
+An audit rule is useful for code auditors.
+For example, an SQL rule which finds all uses of `database.exec(...)` that can be problematic.
+Example:

 - https://semgrep.dev/playground/r/generic.html-templates.security.unquoted-attribute-var.unquoted-attribute-var?editorMode=advanced